RochevAV/RAVSevenSegmentView/README.md

 # RAVSevenSegmentView
-UIView subclass to display seven-segment display for iOS
+UIView subclass to display seven-segment for iOS